veeweeherman/veeweeherman.github.io/_posts/2015-09-16-how-to-deploy-in-five-minutes.md

 ---
 layout: post
-title: How to Deploy an App in 5 mintutes
+title: How to Deploy an App in 5 minutes
 ---

 Or… at least a few minutes.